superfly/docs/rails/advanced-guides/litefs.html.md

 `fly launch` will prompt you for a name, region, and whether or not you want postgres or redis databases.
 Say no to the databases, you won't need them for this demo.

 `generate dockerfile` will prompt you whether or not you want to accept the changes.
 Feel free to peruse the diffs, but ultimately accept the changes.
+If you would rather not even be prompted to see the diffs, you can add a `--force` option the command.

 Before we deploy, let's make a one-line change to our `fly.toml` to keep our machines running so that we can ssh into them whenever we want: